uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/software-processes.md

 # Software processes

-So far in this chapter, you’ve learned about different phases of software development: analysis, design and testing.
+So far in this chapter we've covered different phases of software development: analysis, design and testing.
 But how do these phases fit together?
 At what time during the project do we do what activity?
 That’s the topic of *software processes*.